TL;DR

 Wait, All Four?
 In One Place?

-G2 just announced they intend to buy Capterra, Software Advice, and GetApp from Gartner.
+G2 announced on January 29, 2026 that they would buy Capterra, Software Advice, and GetApp from Gartner.
+The deal closed one week later, on February 5.

 Quick context: those three are already one family.
 Gartner has owned them as "Gartner Digital Markets" since 2014-2015.
 They share a backend, a vendor dashboard, and reviews sync across all three automatically.
 One review shows up on Capterra, Software Advice, and GetApp.